Volkspark Friedrichshain

 Image by Paul Sullivan

-By the end of the war the Volkspark was located in the Soviet Sector of the newly divided city.
+By the end of the war, the Volkspark was located in the Soviet Sector of the newly divided city.
 The GDR reconstructed the park, but many earlier elements remain, the most striking being the city’s first public hospital.
 The Krankenhaus am Friedrichshain was built between 1868-1874 and takes up a vast area of the park.
-It still functions today and in fact gained a new building in 2002, complete with elegant brick façade to blend with the original structure.
+It still functions today and even gained a new building in 2002, complete with an elegant brick façade to complement the original structure.

-Keep strolling the leafy pathways and you’ll encounter monuments and memorials galore.
+Stroll the park’s leafy pathways and you’ll encounter monuments and memorials galore.
 Next to the hospital is a garden of remembrance for the people killed during the 1848 German revolutions; a nearby cemetery hosts the graves of 183 revolutionaries shot by the Prussian military.

 You’ll find memorials to Frederick the Great; to the German volunteers who died during the Spanish Civil War; to the 1918 Red Sailors’ Revolution; and to the Polish Soldiers and German Anti-Fascist groups of World War Two.
 A Japanese Pavilion, introduced in 1989, features a Peace Bell given to East Berlin from Japan as an anti nuclear war statement.